Bhavani Peth, Pune

 Bhavani Peth is located in the heart of the city and is an ancient locality of Pune.
 The area dates back to before the establishment of the British Raj in India.

 The term 'Peth' is used to describe any old locality in Pune, however the term is derived from the ancient Indian tradition of increased business on a certain day of the week, similarly to the American Black Friday but every Friday.

-Present-day Bhavani Peth is not only a essential center of the timber trade in the area but is also the home to a thriving steel and hardware market that caters to those who operate in the civil and allied industries.
+Present-day Bhavani Peth is not only an essential center of the timber trade in the area but is also the home to a thriving steel and hardware market that caters to those who operate in the civil and allied industries.

 Bhavani Peth is easily accessible from anywhere in Pune.
 Many buses start their journey to Bhavani Peth from the Shivaji Nagar bus terminus.